LaurineDaSilva/ornis/documentation/technical-stack/frontend/general_notions.md

 ## ESM syntax

+Vite projects require the ESM syntax (it can be specified in package.json with `"type": "module`).

 The term "ESM syntax" typically refers to the syntax used in ECMAScript Modules (ESM).
 ECMAScript is the official specification upon which JavaScript is based, and ECMAScript Modules are a way to organize and structure code in JavaScript.

 In JavaScript, there are two main module systems: CommonJS and ECMAScript Modules (ESM).
 ESM syntax is the syntax used for ECMAScript Modules.
 It provides a way to define modules in JavaScript by using the import and export keywords.